Differences between personal and business loans

 Are business loans cheaper than personal loans?

 Yes, typically, business loans are cheaper than personal loans, with more competitive interest rates and longer repayment periods.
+In some scenarios you can obtain a business loan that is completely interest free.

 This is because the application process is more thorough; the lender has looked into your financial history and cash flow forecasts and deems you less risky as a borrower.